A Clash of Kings: In the Seven Kingdoms

-Robb wins several victories against the Lannisters while his younger brother Bran rules the Northern stronghold of Winterfell in his absence.
+Robb wins several victories against the Lannisters, while his younger brother Bran rules the Northern stronghold of Winterfell in his absence.
 Against Catelyn's advice, Robb sends his friend Theon Greyjoy, Balon Greyjoy's son, to negotiate an alliance between the North and the Iron Islands.
-Theon betrays Robb and attacks Winterfell, taking the castle and capturing Bran and his younger brother Rickon.
+Theon betrays Robb and attacks Winterfell, taking the castle and capturing Bran and the youngest Stark, Rickon.
 When Bran and Rickon escape, Theon fakes their deaths.
 Stark supporters besiege the castle, including a force from the Starks' sometime ally House Bolton.
-However, the Bolton soldiers turn against the Stark and Greyjoy forces alike, burn Winterfell, slaughter its inhabitants, and take Theon prisoner.
+However, the Bolton soldiers turn against both the Stark and Greyjoy forces, set Winterfell ablaze, slaughter its inhabitants, and take Theon prisoner.

-Catelyn's daughter Arya is taken north posing as a new recruit for the Night's Watch.
-The recruits are attacked by Lannister forces, and the survivors are taken to the gigantic castle of Harrenhal, which is controlled by Joffrey's grandfather Tywin Lannister.
+Catelyn's daughter Arya is taken north, posing as a recruit for the Night's Watch.
+The recruits are attacked by Lannister forces, and the survivors are taken to the gigantic castle of Harrenhal, which is controlled by Joffrey's grandfather, Tywin Lannister.
 For saving his life during the attack, a mysterious man named Jaqen H'ghar promises to repay Arya by killing three men of her choice.
 Arya leverages this offer to help Northern forces retake control of Harrenhal.
 Jaqen gives Arya a mysterious iron coin and tells her to find him in the foreign city of Braavos if she should ever desire to learn his secrets.
 Arya soon escapes the castle.

 Stannis's army launches an amphibious assault on King's Landing in a battle on Blackwater Bay.
-Under Tyrion's command, the Lannister forces use "wildfire" (a substance similar to Greek fire) to ignite the bay, and raise a massive chain across its mouth to prevent Stannis' fleet from retreating.
+Under Tyrion's command, the Lannister forces use "wildfire" (a substance similar to Greek fire) to ignite the bay, and raise a massive chain across its mouth to prevent Stannis's fleet from retreating.
 When Stannis's troops storm the gates, it falls to Tyrion to lead the Lannister troops into battle.
-Stannis's victory seems to be assured, until Tywin Lannister arrives with his army and the Tyrell forces, defeating Stannis.
+Stannis's victory seems to be assured until Tywin Lannister arrives with his army and the Tyrell forces, defeating Stannis.
 During the battle, Tyrion is attacked and injured by a knight of Joffrey's Kingsguard; by the time Tyrion regains consciousness after the battle, Tywin has assumed the post of Hand of the King.

 Beyond the Wall

 A scouting party from the Night's Watch learns that the wildlings are uniting under "King-beyond-the-Wall" Mance Rayder.
-The Lord Commander of the Watch, Jeor Mormont, assigns Jon Snow to a group sent to investigate Mance's aims, led by Qhorin Halfhand.
+Lord Commander of the Watch Jeor Mormont assigns Jon Snow to a group sent to investigate Rayder's aims, led by Qhorin Halfhand.
 Hunted by wildling warriors and facing certain defeat, Halfhand commands Jon to infiltrate the wildlings and learn their plans.
 To win the wildlings' trust, Jon is forced to kill Qhorin.
 He learns that Mance Rayder is advancing towards the Wall that separates the wildlings from the Seven Kingdoms with an army of thirty thousand wildlings, giants, and mammoths.